How to save money with the pantry challenge.

 3. A Pantry Challenge Teaches You New Frugal Methods

-When you are forced out of your comfort zone to try something new, you are able to learn important lessons and skills.
-A pantry challenge will help you to learn new frugal methods in the kitchen.
+Every time I have participated in a pantry challenge I have learned new frugal methods for the kitchen.
 These are lessons that you can carry on with you, even after the challenge is over.
 This in turn will help you continuously spend less at the grocery store.

 4. A Pantry Challenge is Rewarding